An average office worker can only focus for 11 minutes without distraction.

 Bring your full attention and practise your listening skills.
 And if you are facilitating a zoom meeting, make sure everyone has their video on.
 This removes the temptation of distractions and encourages engagement and participation.

-For more tips on practising mindfulness in the workplace click on the button below, enter your name and email address in the form that pops us and I will send you my Tips for Practising Mindfulness in the Workplace.
+For more tips on practising mindfulness in the workplace click on the button below, enter your name and email address in the form that pops up and I will send you my Tips for Practising Mindfulness in the Workplace.

 If you want some more information on the workplace workshops and programs I can offer your organisation email or call me on 0438 915 830.